EffectsSDK/desktop-demo-samples/README.md

 ## Techical Details

 - SDK available for macOS x64 and m1 platforms
-- SDK available for Windows 10 x64 platform
+- SDK available for Windows 10/11 x64 platform
-- Also supported x32 applications which are running on x64 platform
+- Also supported x86 applications which are running on x64 platform
 - Frames preprocessing/postprocessing could be run on CPU or GPU.
-- ML inference could be run only on CPU.
+- ML inference could be run only on CPU or Apple Neural Engine(For apple platforms only).

 ## Features